aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.2.2 (November 5, 2017) =
+* FIX: The first usage of the options page didn't work on fresh installations (Lee Hodson).

 = Version 2.2.1 (November 4, 2017) =
 * FIX: The options page was unusable on fresh installations (Lee Hodson).